Tag Archives: Emotional Health

 Please understand that I am not speaking out against someone who needs support from their friends during a trying season of life.
 I am also not speaking against sharing burdens with friends.

-To the contrary, what I encourage you to consider is a friendship that is taking too much from you – so much, in fact, that it is causing anxiety, further pain, and loss of personal growth, health, and freedom.
+To the contrary, what I encourage you to consider is a friendship that is taking too much from you – so much, in fact, that it causes anxiety, further pain, and loss of personal growth, health, and freedom.

 Another Layer:

-If one of the parties involved has a leaning towards narcissistic behavior, then most likely the other party has empathic, or very compassionate leanings.
+If one of the parties involved has a leaning towards narcissistic behavior, then most likely the other party has a very compassionate nature.
 This will cause the trauma based “friendship” to have an extra layer of toxicity.

-The deep compassionate nature, of the empathic friend will be taken advantage of by the narcissist.
-In spite of the red flags, and abuse, the empath often remains stuck within the trauma based “friendship” with the narc because, after all, they recognize (and connect with) what appears to be – a similar type of shared pain.
+The deep compassionate nature, of the abused friend or spouse will be taken advantage of by the narcissist.
+In spite of the red flags, and abuse, the abused often remains stuck within the trauma based “friendship” with the narc because, after all, they recognize (and connect with) what appears to be – a similar type of shared pain.

 Bottom Line:

-If you’re wondering if your “friendship” is toxic, or if someone is holding you back in life, here are a few questions to ask yourself:
+If you’re wondering if you’re involved in a trauma bond, here are a few questions to ask yourself:

 – What do the conversations between this person, and I, mostly center around?

-– Can I, safely, confront this person if there is an issue, between us, that we need to discuss OR am I afraid of how they will react?
+– Can I, safely, confront this person if there is an issue, between us, or am I afraid of how they will react?

 – Is there an issue, between us, that the person refuses to address in spite of my attempt to discuss it?

 This topic is very serious and can be multi-layered.
+This article is just a basic overview.
+But I hope that it will help you.
 There are many things that can be affected by a trauma-based friendship – whether there is a narcissistic element at play or not.

 However, praying through these things and learning to recognize what you’re dealing with are the first steps to breaking free.

-Our need to get well, and live well, is just as vital as our need for friendship.
+Our need to get well, and live well, is just as vital as our need for relationship.

 When our relationships are healthy – it aids in our overall health and well-being.